jakartaee/inject/.github/ISSUE_TEMPLATE/compatibility-certification-request.md

 ---

-- [ ] Statement of Acceptance of the terms of the EFTL
-  // Add here
 - [ ] Product Name, Version and download URL (if applicable)
   // Add here
 - [ ] Specification Name, Version and download URL